suecreamm/materials/04Pb/calc/README.md

 \frac{\hbar}{\Gamma^{\mathrm{plot}}_{n\mathbf{k}}} .
 ```

+This estimate neglects the quasiparticle renormalization factor $`Z`$.
 A larger linewidth therefore corresponds to a shorter quasiparticle lifetime.

 In the figure below, both marker color and size represent the calculated electron linewidth, allowing regions of stronger electron–phonon scattering to be identified along the electronic bands.